IBM/terratorch/docs/quick_start.md

 # Pass this LightningModule to a Lightning Trainer, together with some LightningDataModule
 ```
+Alternatively, all the process can be summarized in configuration files written in YAML format, as seen below.
 ```yaml title="Configuration file for a Semantic Segmentation Task"
 # lightning.pytorch==2.1.1
 seed_everything: 0